-Titanium dioxide (TiO2) is found naturally in form of ilmenite mineral (FeTiO3) with 30-65% content of TiO2 and other oxide minerals ^{1, 2)}.
+Titanium dioxide (TiO2) is found naturally in form of ilmenite mineral (FeTiO3) with 30-65% content of TiO2 and other oxide minerals 1, 2).
 However, this abundant ilmenite mineral is not currently optimized for use in various applications.
 This makes it necessary to process ilmenite further to obtain TiO2 nanostructures.
 The structures at the nanometer level are assumed to have more pronounced properties than bulk materials.
-For several optical applications, nanoparticles3) or zero-dimensional (0-D) nanostructures still have limitations based on their low optical response to visible light that experience fast electron-hole pair recombination, photocatalytic thereby reducing efficiency ^{4, 5)}.
-Therefore, the modification of the TiO2 morphology from zero-dimensional (0-D) to one-dimensional (1-D) structures needs to be carried out to overcome the challenges 6).
+For several optical applications, nanoparticles3) zero-dimensional (0-D) nanostructures still have limitations based on their low optical response to visible light that experience fast electron-hole pair recombination, thereby reducing photocatalytic efficiency 4, 5).
+Therefore, the modification of the TiO2 morphology from zero-dimensional (0-D) to one-dimensional (1-D) structures needs to be carried out 5 overcome the challenges 6.
 One-dimensional (1-D) TiO2 nanostructures such as nanowires, nanorods, nanotubes, and nanosheets are considered ideal for photocatalytic applications.
 This is because they have a large surface area that can increase the absorption of photon energy in the visible light range, leading to more intensive interaction with the surrounding medium $^{7, 8)}$.